Optimizing Your Baby’s Day

 Bedtime Routine:

-Activities: Bath time, reading a story, and singing a lullaby.
+Bath time, story, lullaby.

-Detailed Schedule Examples
+Detailed Example Schedule

 Morning Routine:

 7:00 AM: Wake up.
-Greet your baby with a consistent morning routine, such as opening the blinds and saying, “Good morning!”
+Greet with a cheerful “Good morning!”

 Midday Routine: